 Accordingly, these batteries are often used in electric motorcycles as well as other applications that need a long lifecycle and significant safety.
 Electric vehicles often use these batteries as well.

 4. Lithium nickel manganese cobalt oxide

-Like other lithium-ion battery varieties, NMC batteries can have either a high specific energy or high specific power.
+Like other lithium-ion battery varieties, NMC batteries can have either a high specific energy or a high specific power.
 They cannot, however, have both properties.
-This battery is most common in power tools and in powertrains for vehicles.
+This battery type is most common in power tools and in powertrains for vehicles.

 5. Lithium nickel cobalt aluminum oxide

 Lithium nickel cobalt aluminum oxide batteries are also called NCA batteries, and are becoming increasingly important in electric powertrains and in grid storage.
 NCA batteries are not common in the consumer industry, but are promising for the automotive industry.
 NCA batteries provide a high-energy option with a good lifespan, but they are not as safe as they could be and are quite costly.
-The Boston Consulting Group notes that NCA batteries must be accompanied in cars by safety measures that monitor the performance and behavior of these batteries to keep drivers secure.
+The Boston Consulting Group notes that NCA batteries must be accompanied in cars by safety measures that monitor their performance and behavior to keep drivers secure.

-The Argonne National Laboratory has conducted research into the potential of NCA batteries and the possible issues associated with them.
+The Argonne National Laboratory has conducted research into the potential of NCA batteries and the issues associated with them.
 Given the consistent use of NCA batteries in electric vehicles, it is possible that demand for these batteries will rise as electric vehicles become more common.